BenACooper/M9-NodeJS-Challenge/README.md

-  # README Generator(NodeJS)
+  # Employee Tracker

   ## Description
-  This is a command-line tool used to create high-quality README files for software development projects.
-It is flexible and can be used to create consistently formatted README for various types of projects, ensuring clear & informative documentation.
+  This is a command-line tool used to view and manage departments, roles and employees within a company.
+It can used to look up, add or alter employee data.

   ## Table of Contents